SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 36
 Upkeep: 5
-Range: CHA /2
+Range: CHA/2
-Area: 25 x 25 square
-Special: Paraylsis 2, Immob 4
+Line: 25, 25
 Speed: 19
 Seal Speed: 20
+Special: Paraylsis 2, Immob 4

-Tags: Energy, AoE, Environmental
+Tags: Energy, AoE, Creation, Environmental

 Effects:
 Each of the Pillars has 250 HP and is situated on the four corners of the Square area.
 They have a DR of 10+CHA/5.
 Anybody inside of the area gains Immobilization 4, and Paralysis 2 until they leave the Area of the Jutsu.
 In addition, they take 5 damage that cannot be mitigated every IC that passes.
 The Pillars can be attacked, and if one is destroyed, the Jutsu forcibly ends alongside its effects.

 ### **Nage no Ushisekuta Jutsu \- Subjugating Cattle Field Technique**

 Taking the Subjugating Cattle Lasson Technique to the very extreme, this has stopped being a mere trap or trick utilized when one is desperate and has no other options.
 A proof that the Shinobi are masters at transforming tools used out of necessity and refining them into lethal weapons.
 An Experienced Ninja that has mastered Ushisekuta can become a deadly threat on a battlefield.
 By attaching two sets of 4 Kunai or Shuriken using Ninja Wire, the Shinobi is able to throw them with a highly concentrated current of Lightning passing through them.
 With 1 set sticking into the ground and the other freezing in the air dozens of meters above it, the Lightning Chakra begins to jump between the two closed circuits, creating veritable walls of electricity.
 And effectively closing off that entire zone from the rest of the battlefield.

-Chakra: 34
+Chakra: 40
+Upkeep: 3
+Cube: 20
+Damage: 8d8\*2d4
 Speed: 14

-Damage: 8D8\*2D4

-Upkeep: 3

 Seal Speed: 18
 Requires: 8 Kunai or Shuriken, 80 yards of Ninja Wire

-Area : 20 x 20 x 20 Cube, all of the edges must be within thrown weapons' range.

 Tags: Energy, AoE, Environmental

 Effects:
 This fences off a zone in the battlefield.
 Making a cube of Raiton walls and ceiling.
 Anyone attempting to enter or exit the zone will impact the barrier and take the mentioned Dice Damage without adding NDB or speed. and must roll a status check with a \+2 bonus for every time they attempt to pass the barriers after the first attempt.
 Anyone who fails the roll gains Stun 10 and Paralysis 3 until the end of the Stun and is pushed back 5 yards into the direction they originally came from.
 For example, somebody inside the zone attempting to cross out will be knocked back 5 yards into the zone.
 As it does not constitute an attack at that point, defensive Interrupts can't be used to mitigate it.
 However, If the last action you declared was Blocking, you may use Block to defend against this jutsu when passing through it.
 You may block as part of moving through the barrier so long as you are using normal Movement.

 Attacks pass normally into and out of the Cattle Field Technique’s zone.